 Why do I call myself “The Forgotten Nationalist”?
 Simply because no one considers that a mixed-race person could be a nationalist.
 People forget that where you are born and raised determines where your loyalty is.
 They forget that environment and who you were raised by might affect your identity.
 So, yes, I am an ethonationalist (Eurasian state within or neighboring a white majority state), against globalism, against one world government, and a champion for self-determination for all sovereign nations, each having their own culture, flag, and language.

 I am the product of the Vietnam War, born in America.
-My father is of Scotch-Irish stock, born in rural America.
+My father is of white gentile European stock, born in rural America.
 My grandfather was a scaler for the logging industry.
 My father enlisted in the Army during the draft and met my mother there.
 She was the maid for his barracks.
 I never really discussed my parents’ relationship after they divorced when I was child.
 My father won custody of me and I was raised by his side of the family.
 I currently reside in Los Angeles, California.